MatthewScheuerman/HomeAssistant/README.md

 # HomeAssistant
-A backup of all of my Home Assistant automation system
+A backup of my Home Assistant automation system